-For over a decade and a half, SEED Madagascar has been working to improve the health of people living in Fort Dauphin and the surrounding area.
+For twenty years, we have been working to improve the wellbeing of people living in Fort Dauphin and the wider Anosy region.
 In this remote part of southeast Madagascar, it is everyday conditions such as childbirth, diarrhoea, coughs and colds that pose the most serious health risks.
-Today, SEED Madagascar is helping mothers to safeguard the health of themselves and their babies, increasing students’ awareness of sexual health and STIs, supporting communities to build clean drinking water wells and safe sanitation, and much more.
-Our projects have produced significant positive changes but the current health situation in Madagascar is challenging and much work remains to be done.
+Today, we are helping mothers to safeguard the health of themselves and their babies, increasing students’ awareness of sexual health and STIs, supporting communities to build clean drinking water wells and safe sanitation, and much more.
+Our programmes have produced significant positive changes but the current situation in the country is challenging and much work remains to be done.

 At only $22 per day, the Malagasy national health system is amongst the worst funded in the worldWHO, 2014